 - Adjust angle based on your latitude and seasonal sun position.

-Step 6: Secure the Mounting System to Roof or Ground
+Secure the Mounting System to Roof or Ground

 - For rooftop: Drill roof attachments and use flashing to prevent leaks.